1987 French Open – Women's doubles

 Defending champion Martina Navratilova and her partner Pam Shriver defeated Steffi Graf and Gabriela Sabatini in the final, 6–2, 6–1 to win the women's doubles tennis title at the 1987 French Open.
 It was Navratilova's fourth consecutive French Open title in women's doubles.
+This was also Navratilova’s record 16th consecutive grand slam doubles final, dating back to the 1983 Wimbledon doubles, all of which were with Shriver, except the 1986 French Open doubles.
+Navratilova would 14 grand slam doubles championships during the aforementioned streak, 13 with Shriver.

-Navratilova and Andrea Temesvári were the reigning champions, but Temesvári did not participate this year.
+Navratilova and Andrea Temesvári were the reigning champions, but Navratilova had resumed her longtime partnership with Shriver.